berndab/pyber_analysis/README.md

 * City Type – the type of the city the ride occurred in
 * No. Drivers - the total number of drivers in the 'City' the ride took place in.

-The value for the No. Drivers field is the same for each row that occurred in the same city.
+The value for the No. Drivers field is the same for ride rows that occurred in the same city.
 To use the merged data frame to get the number of drivers per city type, the data frame would have to be filtered to create a new data frame with unique values of the following columns:
 * City
 * City Type
 * No. Drivers